Kellasone/Kalessinator/README.md

 # Kalessinator
-Chrome Extension to automate FOE activity.
+Chrome exclusive extension to automate FOE activity.

+# Working functionality
+Nothing yet.

+# Disclamer
+Extension made for personal use (non-commercial use).
+Cloning, forking and usage prohibited.
+For collaboration feel free to contact me.